jiequanz/Mobius_Demo/README.md

 # Mobius_Demo
-Demonstration for Mobius transformations on images
+This is a quick demonstration for using Mobius transformations to manipulate images

 This method is used in paper Data augmentation with Mobius transformations https://arxiv.org/abs/2002.02917